stewenson/learn2code_reactCourse/README.md

 It is a simple React application, created using a learn2code course.

 You can try this app on http://itunes.martinbaliak.sk
+#### Important
+You must add a CORS unblock chrome extension for the page to work.

 ## Technologies used

 1. React hooks